 Sudbury District Branch of the Ontario Genealogical Society

-Every Wednesday afternoon you can hear them practicing at the Parkside Centre.
-New members (men and women) are always welcome.
-If you would like join the Northern Echoes call Jeannine at (705) 693-2122.
+Every Wednesday afternoon you can hear us practicing at the Sudbury ParkSide Centre.
+New members, both men and women are always welcome.
+If you would like to join us, please call Jeannine at 705 693 2122.

 WHEO (Widowers Help Each Other)